Coffee with the Caps: Monday August 21

-Good Monday morning Caps fans, hope you all had a relaxing weekend and that, if you or your loved ones are in central BC, you are safe and secure amid the ongoing wildfires.
+Happy Monday Caps fans, hope you all had a relaxing weekend and that, if you or your loved ones are in central BC, you are safe and secure amid the ongoing wildfires.

 MLS is officially back, back again and its time to get mentally prepared for a frantic run in.
 The Caps whiffed on a golden opportunity to pick up points against a top playoff rival, falling 1-0 to San Jose Earthquakes at BC Place on a match where the home side was left to rue a wasteful first 45 minutes and a stilted final 45 minutes.